bakpakin/Fennel/setup.md

 ### Downloading the fennel script

-Downloading the `fennel` script allows you to place the script in convenient locations for running Fennel code.

 This method assumes you have Lua 5.1, 5.2, 5.3, 5.4, or LuaJIT
 installed on your system.